 Connecting to the DIP for SIT-B

 Programme Participants will need to connect to the SIT-B DIP environment.
 Programme Participants will not be required to repeat DIP onboarding with GlobalSign.
-Programme Participants will not require new PKI certificates, they will be able to re-use their existing PKI certificates, albeit using a separate URL to distinguish between the SIT-A and SIT-B environments. details of which were provided to SIT participants via PPC email and SIT MS Teams channels on Wednesday, 8th May 2024.
+Programme Participants will not necessarily require new PKI certificates.
+They may be able to use their existing PKI certificates, albeit using a separate URL to distinguish between the SIT-A and SIT-B environments.
+Details of which were provided to SIT participants via PPC email and SIT MS Teams channels on Wednesday, 8th May 2024.
+For detailed guidance on DIP onboarding, please refer to [ REF-10 : MHHS DEL1671 DIP Onboarding Guide ].

 DIP, Helix Systems and EES